-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports

 Section 16(a) of the Exchange Act and the disclosure requirements of Item 405 of Regulation S-K require the directors and executive officers of the Company, and any persons holding more than 10% of any class of equity securities of the Company, to report their ownership of such equity securities and any subsequent changes in that ownership to the SEC, Nasdaq and the Company.
-Based solely on a review of the reports that have been filed by or on behalf of such persons in this regard and written representations from our directors and NEOs, we believe that all ownership reports were timely filed during 2018.
+Based solely on a review of the reports that have been filed by or on behalf of such persons in this regard and written representations from our directors and NEOs, we believe that one late ownership report by each of Michael Morris, Chris Ruble and C. Robert Campbell, each disclosing one late transaction, were not timely filed during 2019.

-Shareholder Proposals for the 2020 Annual Meeting of Shareholders
+Shareholder Proposals for the 2021 Annual Meeting of Shareholders

-Any proposal intended to be presented for action at the 2020 Annual Meeting of Shareholders by any shareholder of the Company must be received by the Secretary of the Company at its principal executive offices not later than November 29, 2019 in order for such proposal to be considered for inclusion in the Company's proxy statement and form of proxy relating to its 2020 Annual Meeting of Shareholders.
+Any proposal intended to be presented for action at the 2021 Annual Meeting of Shareholders by any shareholder of the Company must be received by the Secretary of the Company at its principal executive offices not later than December 3, 2020 in order for such proposal to be considered for inclusion in the Company's proxy statement and form of proxy relating to its 2021 Annual Meeting of Shareholders.
 Nothing in this paragraph shall be deemed to require the Company to include any shareholder proposal which does not meet all the requirements for such inclusion established by Rule 14a-8 of the Exchange Act.

-For other shareholder proposals to be timely (but not considered for inclusion in the proxy statement for the 2020 Annual Meeting of Shareholders), a shareholder's notice must be received by the Secretary of the Company between January 8, 2020 and February 7, 2020 and the proposal and the shareholder must comply with Rule 14a-4 under the Exchange Act.
-In the event that a shareholder proposal intended to be presented for action at the next Annual Meeting is not received prior to February 8, 2020, proxies solicited by the Board in connection with the Annual Meeting will be permitted to use their discretionary voting authority with respect to the proposal, whether or not the proposal is discussed in the proxy statement for the Annual Meeting.
+For other shareholder proposals to be timely (but not considered for inclusion in the proxy statement for the 2021 Annual Meeting of Shareholders), a shareholder's notice must be received by the Secretary of the Company between January 13, 2021 and February 12, 2021 and the proposal and the shareholder must comply with Rule 14a-4 under the Exchange Act.
+In the event that a shareholder proposal intended to be presented for action at the next Annual Meeting is not received prior to February 13, 2021, proxies solicited by the Board in connection with the Annual Meeting will be permitted to use their discretionary voting authority with respect to the proposal, whether or not the proposal is discussed in the proxy statement for the Annual Meeting.